WarEraProjects/trpc/README.md

   // Test: run multiple requests concurrently
-  // Question: Is this the right way to have all the actions in one request? const [countryById, government] = await Promise.all([
+  // tRPC bundles the promises and sends it as one request to the server using batching. const [countryById, government] = await Promise.all([
     trpc.country.getCountryById({ countryId: firstID }),
     trpc.government.getByCountryId({ countryId: firstID })